 Luis Caffarelli, Sid W. Richardason Foundation Regents Chair in Mathematics #1, receive the Wolf Prize in mathematics in 2012.
 His research is in nonlinear analysis, partial differential equations and their applications, calculus of variations and optimization.

-John Goodenough, Virginia H. Cockrell Centennial Chair in Engineering, received the Enrico Fermi Award, Award, one of the most distinguished science and technology honors given by the White House.
+John Goodenough, Virginia H. Cockrell Centennial Chair in Engineering, received the Enrico Fermi Award in 2009, one of the most distinguished science and technology honors given by the White House.

 John Goodenough was also a 2001 recipient of the Japan Prize for his discovery of environmentally benign electrode materials for high energy density rechargeable lithium batteries.